-Elaine’s dissertation, Positive, Active, Older, but Youthful Women and FITDANCE: Uplifting Community Dance Exercise will be the topic of her APA presentation in Denver, August 2016.
+Elaine’s dissertation, Positive, Active, Older, but Youthful Women and FITDANCE: Uplifting Community Dance Exercise was the topic of her APA presentation in Denver, August 2016.

 Her articles for Positive Psychology News can be found here.